ELynx/screeps-world/README.md

 Spawn blocked in one room starves other rooms.

-No firing at things in room safe mode.

-Ignore Invader healers if no other Invader creeps exist.

-Source link placement adjacent (and maybe vectored) from source container.

 Movement and positioning:

 * Visualise green and yellow cases in room actor better.